Breakthrough/PySceneDetect/docs/cli.rst

   Backend to use for video input.
 Backend options can be set using a config file (:option:`-c/--config <-c>`). [available: opencv, pyav, moviepy]

   Default: ``opencv``

+.. option:: --crop X0 Y0 X1 Y1

+  Crop input video.
+Specified as two points representing top left and bottom right corner of crop region.
+0 0 is top-left of the video frame.
+Bounds are inclusive (e.g. for a 100x100 video, the region covering the whole frame is 0 0 99 99).

 .. option:: -d N, --downscale N